San Lorenzo River: History

 The first humans of the San Lorenzo River basin were the Ohlone, who first arrived in the Santa Cruz area about 10,000 years ago.
 These inhabitants led a generally nomadic lifestyle, gathering plants and hunting small animals.
-The Archistaca, an Awaswas Ohlone people, were located near present day Boulder Creek and Riverside Grove of the upper San Lorenzo River area.
+The Achistaca, an Awaswas Ohlone people, were located near present-day Boulder Creek and Riverside Grove of the upper San Lorenzo River area.

 During the 16th century, the Spanish began to explore and colonize western North America.
 It is possible that Juan Rodriguez Cabrillo was the first European to see the San Lorenzo River when in 1542 he sailed the coast of California and stopped in Monterey Bay.
 Sebastian Vizcaino's 1602-1604 expedition was to further explore the coast and resulted in several detailed maps of the coast, with potential ports for Spain to develop.
 Beginning in the 18th century, contact with Europeans brought significant changes to the lifestyles of Native Americans in the San Lorenzo River basin.
 Missionaries sought to convert indigenous peoples to Christianity.